The Solo Traveler's Guide to Exploring Rome

 Transportation in Rome

 I highly recommend exploring Rome by just walking around.
-The subway line is not extended, having only two lines (the third is under construction) but letting out basically the entire heart of the city due to environmental preservation.
+The subway line is not extended, having only three lines but letting out basically the entire heart of the city due to environmental preservation.

 City buses can be a good option, but be careful - during rush hours (8-10 am and 5-7 pm) buses can be crowded!